Hunter Valley: Water supply

 Fresh water supply for the region is provided from a number of sources, which are managed by the Hunter Water and State Water Corporations.
-State Water Corporation's dams supply water for irrigation, industrial use at coal mines and the region's coal-fired power stations, and town water to upper Hunter Region towns.
+State Water Corporation's dams supply water for irrigation, industrial use at coal mines and the region's coal-fired power stations, and town water to upper Hunter Valley towns.
 Hunter Water Corporation's dams supply the large urban population of more than 500,000 living near the coast and centred on the cities of Newcastle and Lake Macquarie.

 State Water Corporation's Glenbawn, the largest dam in the region, Chichester and Lostock are dams on the Hunter, Chichester and Paterson rivers respectively.
-Hunter Water Corporation's Grahamstown Dam, the largest dam supplying the urban areas of the lower Hunter Region, is supplied with water diverted from the Williams River just north of the Seaham Weir, through a large pump station at Balickera.
+Hunter Water Corporation's Grahamstown Dam, the largest dam supplying the urban areas of the lower Hunter Valley, is supplied with water diverted from the Williams River just north of the Seaham Weir, through a large pump station at Balickera.
 The dam itself has only a small natural catchment and relies mainly on the pumped water from the Williams River.
 A proposal to build Tillegra Dam on the Williams River existed since the 1950s, but was scrapped in 2010.
-In addition to the dams, fresh water for the lower Hunter Region is supplied from the Tomago Sandbeds, via a series of bores.
+In addition to the dams, fresh water for the lower Hunter Valley is supplied from the Tomago Sandbeds, via a series of bores.

 Towns and cities

-The Hunter Region includes four cities.
+The Hunter Valley includes four cities.
 In order of population these are Lake Macquarie, Newcastle, Maitland and Cessnock.
-Other major centres of the Hunter Region are Dungog, Gloucester, Kurri Kurri, Muswellbrook, Raymond Terrace, Scone and Singleton.
+Other major centres of the Hunter Valley are Dungog, Gloucester, Kurri Kurri, Muswellbrook, Raymond Terrace, Scone and Singleton.